Ovu

-Ovu is a town in central Nigeria in Delta State.
+Ovu is a town in Southern Nigeria in Delta State and part of Agbon Kingdom and His Royal Majesty, Ogurime-Rime Ukori I is the current King and Ovie of Agbon Kingdom.

 A railway line to the port of Warri stopped short at Ovu due to a dispute with the contractor building it.
 In 2009, agreement was reached to complete the 50 km line.

-Ovu is in Ethiope East Local Government of Delta State, Part of Old Eastern Region now South-South Nigeria.
+Ovu is in Ethiope East Local Government of Delta State, Part of Old Western Region now in South-South Nigeria.
+The people of Ovu speak Urhobo language.
+Many prominent Nigerians have come from Ovu such as: